rosal3svictor/JavaScript/README.md

 JavaScript uses a value for `this` that we didn't expect or the opposite, we do know and we explicitly want to change the value of it when that function is executed.
-We have to go a little deeper so we can get to understand this but, for the moment, I can tell you that: **Chaging the value of `this` allows us to grab methods from one object and execute it over other object reusing the same logic.**
+We have to go a little deeper so we can get to understand this but, for the moment, I can tell you that: **Changing the value of `this` allows us to grab methods from one object and execute it over other object reusing the same logic.**

 Since `this` may change, it could be an object for the first time we execute a function and, for the second time we execute it, `this` could be a different one.
-So, it is recommended that you think of `this` as a special parameter that a function receives and is created for every time is is executed.
+So, it is recommended that you think of `this` as a special parameter that a function receives and is created for every time it is executed.
 It is not passed as a traditional parameter but instead, it is defined in another way.

 What's very important to understand is that the value of _this_ is **NOT** static.
-It depends on **how** the function is called, and its value is only assigned when the functions **is actually called.**
+It depends on **how** the function is called, and its value is only assigned when the function **is actually called.**

 By making the question: who is `this`? or what value does `this` have? is the same as asking: what object is executing the function this time?